+This week, I had the pleasure of driving through the high country of the Colorado Rockies.
+I live at 6500 feet elevation, so “high country” means about another 3000 feet or more above me.
 Every year about this time, Fall is ushered in by a flush of Aspen trees as their leaves turn to gold.
-Where I live in the Rocky Mountains of Colorado, the particular aspen is called the trembling or quaking aspen.
-The broad leaf and the flattened stem cause them to flutter in the breeze.
+The particular aspen is called the “trembling” or quaking aspen.
+The broadleaf and flattened stem cause them to flutter in the breeze.
 It is a type of poplar tree called populus tremuloides.
-As tourists visit New England in Autumn for Leaves and Lobsters, visitors come to Colorado to leaf peep as the aspens change to dramatic yellows and reds.
-I did so yesterday along the Continental Divide.
+As tourists visit New England in Autumn for Leaves and Lobsters, visitors come to Colorado to Leaf Peep as the aspens change to dramatic yellows, golds, and reds.

-The change in color occurs first at the highest altitudes.
-For example, at 9800 feet, the aspens “peaked” their color change and the leaves begin to fall at the end of September.
-Where I live at 6500 feet, the edges of the aspen leaves are just beginning to turn from green to gold.
-At this time of the year the production of chlorophyll which gives the leaf its green pigment slows to a standstill and the yellow, orange and red pigments of carotenoids and anthocyanins show in the leaf.
+The color change occurs first at the highest altitudes.
+For example, at 9,800 feet, the aspens “peaked” their color change, and the leaves began to fall this year in September.
+Where I live, the edges of the aspen leaves are just starting to turn from green to gold.
+At this time of the year, chlorophyll production, which gives the leaf its green pigment, slows to a standstill, and the yellow, orange, and red pigments of carotenoids and anthocyanins show in the leaf.

-Aspens are unusual in that they grow in large communal groves or more specifically clonal colonies.
+Aspens are unusual in that they grow in large communal groves or, more specifically, clonal colonies.
 These form from a single seedling.
 They spread widely across the area by roots that erupt above ground as root suckers.
-In my yard for example, they can spread dozens of feet, invariably coming up in the middle of my lawn.
-Initially looking like weeds, they are not killed by traditional weed killers, but need to be pulled out.
+For example, in my yard, they can spread dozens of feet, invariably coming up in the middle of my lawn.
+Initially looking like weeds, they are not killed by traditional weed killers but must be pulled out.

 In the Colorado Rockies, snow may come before the aspens change.
-Several years ago the first snowfall of the year came the last day of Summer.
-When that occurs, the fragile leaves may die before they turn gold.
+If the first snowfall of the year comes before the first day of Fall, the fragile leaves may die before they turn gold.
 Other times the first snow comes after the change.
-One might see snow and the golden leaves on the ground at the same time.
+One might see snow and golden leaves on the ground simultaneously.

 An aspen tree may die, but the root system remains intact, sending up replacements nearby.
 In this way, a grove may survive a large forest fire and is very hardy.
 The trees themselves are subject to a variety of diseases and insects.
-In urban settings they rarely last more than 25-40 years, and half a dozen of them have died on my property.
-However, in forests they may live almost 10 times that length, and the root system longer still.
+They rarely last more than 25-40 years in urban settings, and half a dozen have died on my property while I’ve lived there for over three decades.
+However, in forests at higher elevations, they may live almost ten times that length, and the root system may live longer still.

 Many colonies grow larger from year to year, spreading over acres of land.
-In Utah the oldest known colony, named Pando (“I spread”) is reportedly thousands of years old.
-On the other side of the Rocky Mountains from me, it is located in Fishlake National Forest and is also considered the largest organism in the world in terms of both volume and mass, measuring 106 acres and 6,000 tons.
+In Utah, the oldest known colony, named Pando (“I spread”), is reported to be thousands of years old.
+Fishlake National Forest, on the western side of the Rocky Mountains, has one of the largest organisms in the world in terms of both volume and mass, measuring 107 acres and 6,000 tons.